yuvalkirstain/PickScore/README.md

 # PickScore
 This repository contains the code for the paper TODO.

+We also open-source the [Pick-a-Pic dataset](https://huggingface.co/datasets/yuvalkirstain/pickapic_v1) and [PickScore model](https://huggingface.co/yuvalkirstain/PickScore_v1).
+We encourage readers to experiment with the [Pick-a-Pic's web application](https://pickapic.io/) and contribute to the dataset.

 ## Installation
 Create a virual env and download torch: